lab319/dlmu_bioinformatics_group/GRN/HeLa_example/Readme.txt

 hela.mat : The four time-series gene-expression data are selected from HeLa datasets.
 The first four columns are four sets of time series data (x1 to x4),and the last four columns are dx1/dt to dx4/dt.
 	The whole HeLa datasets can be downloaded from http://genome-www.stanford.edu/Human-CellCycle/HeLa/

-% The genetic programming is based on the matlab package developed by Dr. J. Mad¨¢r, so we are very grateful to J. Mad¨¢r et al.
+% The genetic programming is based on the matlab package developed by Dr. J. MadÂ¨Â¢r, so we are very grateful to J. MadÂ¨Â¢r et al.
-% J. Mad¨¢r, J. Abonyi, and F. Szeifert, ¡°Genetic Programming for the Identification of Nonlinear Input-Output Models,¡± Industrial & Engineering Chemistry Research, vol. 44, no. 9, pp. 3178-3186, 2005.
+% J. MadÂ¨Â¢r, J. Abonyi, and F. Szeifert, Â¡Â°Genetic Programming for the Identification of Nonlinear Input-Output Models,Â¡Â± Industrial & Engineering Chemistry Research, vol. 44, no. 9, pp. 3178-3186, 2005.